 After you've endured the waiting stage of adoption, you'll be joyfully preparing for a new arrival.
 You may suddenly find yourself wondering what’s really essential.
-From diapers to dimmer switches, this handy guide should help you prepare your home for your long awaited little one!
+From diapers to dimmer switches, this handy guide should help you prepare your home for your long awaited baby!

 Scientists have found that a calming bedtime routine improves bedtime behavior, sleep, and maternal mood.
 During your adoption wait, you might try planning your approach.
 What will be important to your family?
 Baby massage, a warm bath, a story before bed, even a special song; these can all be included within your bedtime routine, or not.
 It’s yours to create.
 In the bathroom, a simple baby bath can be reassuring for little ones, as can a soothing baby-friendly massage oil.
 A soft mat for kneeling on during bath time and changing diapers can make you feel more comfortable.